From Clubs to Brands

 So, how exactly does eCommerce tie in with sports clubs and sports merchandise?
 By simply meeting current market demand.
 Many sports clubs are globally recognized brands with a loyal worldwide fanbase.

-For example, in the UK, two-thirds of all football fans own club merchandise products, and the coronavirus is making everyone more reliant on eCommerce to buy such merchandise.
+For example, in the UK, two-thirds of all football fans own club merchandise products while many people buy England rugby shirts, and the coronavirus is making everyone more reliant on eCommerce to buy such merchandise.

 German Football Clubs and the Focus on Commercial Revenue